Steven Brown Associates team logo

 Future Safety Features in Fire Pump Controllers – Master Controls

-How Long Should My Fire Pump Last?
+How Long Should A Fire Pump Last?

 Check out this Impressive Fire Pump System Installation

 As an industry leader in the sale of fire pump systems, we have a unique perspective of the final product — when the fire pumps, drivers, and controllers are sold and installed in a building with a sprinkler system.
-As we prepare to test the fire pump in the mechanical room where it is installed, we see the wide spectrum of installations, ranging from good to bad.
-Often, a lack of space contributes to less than ideal installations.
+As we prepare to test the fire pump in the mechanical room where it is installed,…

 Get Comprehensive Fire Protection in a Packaged Pump House

 If there are additions or zoning changes in an existing building, and there is not enough space to accommodate a new or upgraded fire pump system, then consider a new packaged fire pump house.
-Such a structure can be delivered with not only a new fire pump and controller but with all suction and discharge piping per NFPA 20, as well as all electrical wiring per NEC Article 695.
-Plus, add in emergency lighting, heating, louvers, fire department connection — even its own sprinkler system! — and not only do you know your installation is done correctly, but it arrives in a packaged housed structure, with piping connection terminations set to discharge through the walls or underground.
-Continue reading
+Such a structure can be delivered with not only a new fire pump and controller but with all suction and discharge…

 Steven Brown in the Media: Choose the Right Fire Pump

 Back in May, Steven Brown & Associates was featured in Pumps & Systems magazine!
 We wanted to help our customers and others learn about the advantages and disadvantages of different pumps used for stationary fire protection.
+We discussed two types of fire pumps in our article: horizontal split case pumps and end suction horizontal pumps….